alisonsu/example/README.md

 python -m pytest
 ```

 from the root directory of this project.
+This tests typical edge cases for both bubblesort and quicksort.